SuperGIS, first impression

-In our Western context SuperGIS has not reached a significant position, however in the East, speaking of countries like India, China, Taiwan, Singapoore - to mention a few - SuperGIS has an interesting positioning.
-I plan to test these tools during the 2013 year just as I have done with GvSIG y Manifold GIS; Comparing its functionality; For now I will only give a first view of the ecosystem in general.
+In our western context SuperGIS has not achieved a significant position, however in the East, speaking of countries like India, China, Taiwan, Singapoore -to name a few- SuperGIS has an interesting position.
+I plan to test these tools during 2013 as I have done with GvSIG y Manifold GIS; Comparing its functionality; For now I will only give a first view of the ecosystem in general.

-The scalability model denotes the root of this system, which is basically born with SuperGEO, a company that pretending to distribute ESRI products in Taiwan realized that it was easier to manufacture a product of its own than to sell someone else's.
-It is now on all continents, with an internationalization strategy that says its mission: to be among the Top 3 brands with global presence and leadership in technological innovation in the geospatial context.
+The scalability model indicates the root of this system, which was basically born with SuperGEO, a company that, trying to distribute ESRI products in Taiwan, realized that it was easier to manufacture its own product than to sell a third-party product.
+Now it is on all continents, with an internationalization strategy that is stated by its mission: to become among the Top 3 brands with a global presence and leadership in technological innovation in the geospatial context.

 From there, it seems to be a clone of the most used ESRI applications, such that even the names are almost exactly the same; with own adaptations that have come to give an interesting added value and of course with very cheap prices.

 The main lines now that are about to launch the version 3.1a are the following:

 Here the main product is SuperGIS Desktop, which contains the basic routines of a generic GIS tool in aspects such as capture, construction, data analysis and generation of maps for printing.
 There are some Add-ons that are free for this version, most of them to make the desktop version act as a client on data served from other extensions.
 Among these Add-ons are: